 - contributed to the library’s renovation and refurbishment by securing funds and participation by local students

-- installed and run a new art space
+- installed a new art space

 - enhanced the library’s links to the local community – organising events, securing donations of Portuguese books, and acting as channel for communication and consultation with the library’s management and staff.